AP Computer Science Principles (AP CSP) is unique from other AP courses and exams in a number of ways, which impacts your role as an AP coordinator.

 - The AP CSP assessment consists of 2 parts:

-- Students submit their performance tasks in the AP Digital Portfolio, a web-based platform.
+- Students submit their Create performance task in the AP Digital Portfolio, a web-based platform.
 As the AP coordinator, you have the ability to monitor the activity in the digital portfolio, and you'll need to perform a few tasks connected to the digital portfolio before the performance task submission deadline of April 30, 11:59 p.m.
 ET.

 Role of the AP Coordinator

 If you are an AP coordinator in a school that is offering AP CSP, you need to take the following steps to ensure students are set up to submit the Create performance task as final and take the end-of-course exam.

 AP coordinators order AP CSP Exams along with all other AP Exams in AP Registration and Ordering.
 Schools no longer need to order preadministration materials.
 The AP ID labels eliminate the need for preadministration materials or Student Packs.

 With our new processes, the AP Digital Portfolio is directly linked to AP Registration and Ordering.
 When students enroll in an AP CSP class section in My AP, their enrollment will carry over to the AP Digital Portfolio.
 An AP ID will be assigned to the student through My AP and will also carry over to the AP Digital Portfolio.
 This eliminates the need for students to log in to the AP Digital Portfolio separately to enter an AP number.